 If you're looking for salty, crispy skin on your potatoes, you'll get a perfect crispy baked potato by cooking it in the oven.

-- Wash your potato-use a vegetable scrubber or your hands to really scrub the outside of the potato.
+- Scrub the potatoes-use a vegetable scrubber or your hands to really scrub the outside of the potato.
 Pay special attention to the "eyes" of the potato to make sure there isn't any dirt in there.
 If there are some bruises or soft spots on your potatoes, be sure to use a pairing knife and cut it off.

 - Pat them dry with a paper towel.

 - Use a fork to poke 6-10 holes in each of your potatoes.
 The steam from the inside of the potato can make the skin burst, which makes a terrible mess in your oven.
 There's no need to wrap your potato in aluminum foil - this oven-baked method really makes the potato skins nice and crispy.

 - Drizzle a little cooking oil on it.
 I like to use avocado oil because it has a higher smoking point and doesn't have a distinct taste to it.
 Olive oil is a good substitution if you don't have avocado oil.

-- Sprinkle it with sea salt.
+- Sprinkle it with sea salt and pepper (if desired).
 You can also use kosher salt.

-- Bake uncovered on a baking sheet for about 50-60 minutes at 400 degrees.
+- Bake in a preheated oven, uncovered on a baking sheet for about 50-60 minutes cooking time at 400 degrees.
 (45 minutes if your potatoes are smaller)

 - You will know you have perfectly baked potatoes when you can stick a fork in the middle of the potato and there isn't resistance when you pull it out.
 If you squeeze the potato, you should also feel that the insides are soft.

 - Take the potatoes out of the oven.
 Using a knife, slit them down the center and use a fork to make the insides light and fluffy.

 - Enjoy your potato topped with butter, sour cream, cheese, and bacon bits.
 YUM!